 The truth is that it can get really hard depending on the season.
-When it’s art season (like now in London) and I have exhibitions and fairs coming up, it gets especially hectic.
+When it’s art season and I have exhibitions and fairs coming up, it gets especially hectic.
 I prepare ahead as much as I can so it doesn’t get overwhelming and I also make sure I get help where I can.
 I have an intern working with me on the art side and thankfully I constantly have people volunteering their time due to the collaborative nature of the art community.
 This helps me a lot.
 Whenever I have some downtime, I make sure to take advantage of it and rest as much as I can.
 I’ve become very careful with what I put my energy and time into.

 What do you enjoy doing outside of work?

 I really enjoy culture in all its forms.
 I love visiting galleries, travelling, reading and shopping!
 I spend a lot of time curating playlists of all the genres of Black music I love.
 I enjoy reading books by Black authors and am currently reading “Love in Colour” by Bolu Babalola.
 During non-COVID times I also enjoyed solo travel and have recently started exploring travelling around Africa more.
 I plan to visit Rwanda soon.
 When shopping, I enjoy African designers like Kenneth Ize and Loza Maleombho.

 How do you manage your own finances i.e. your savings and investments?

 As a millennial, I’m really into digital savings and investment tools so I utilize them in managing my finances.
 I find this helps me keep track of my spending each month and to create monthly budgets.
 I’m open to taking risks so I’ve invested in a few ideas and remain open to doing more in the future.